Flexberry/flexberry.github.io/pages/guides/tasks/flexberry-aspnet/gt_full-stack-task-case-04.en.md

 folder: guides/tasks/
 lang: en
 autotranslated: true
-hash: 9fcb379351828c32497d824258eddfd9be7fd14244dd723889a82a5d805f7a8c
+hash: 160efae8e99065c2f94cde2d071dbba4fa24f2c8926e2e811032af868b455125
 ---

 ## Job

-In the framework of the practical part of the course you will have developed end-to-end example: the app "Sports school".
+In the framework of the practical part of the course you will have developed end-to-end example: application `Спортшкола`.

 The first part of the practical exercises will be devoted to the development of basic technologies, such as C#, databases, client technology, etc., the second part will include a study of the possibilities of the platform Flexberry to efficiently create applications.